hhalvors/hhalvors.github.io/talks.md

 - The goal of formal analysis [pdf](talks/formal-outline.pdf)
 - The concept of a reference frame [pdf](talks/vienna2023.pdf)

 The TeX files are in Beamer format.
-Feel free to cannibalize them for your own presentations.
+Feel free to re-use formatting for your own presentations.

 For building diagrams: [GitHub repo](https://github.com/hhalvors/diagrams)